andrikristian/ABSA-Indonesia-Reviews/synonyms_generator/README.md

 # GloVe Experiments
 ## Taken from: https://github.com/brannondorsey/GloVe-experiments
+## Some edits done to fit the purpose of this FYP

 This repository contains a few brief experiments with [Stanford NLP's GloVe](https://nlp.stanford.edu/projects/glove/), an unsupervised learning algorithm for obtaining vector representations for words.
 Similar to Word2Vec, GloVe creates a continuous N-dimensional representation of a word that is learned from its surrounding context words in a training corpus.
 Trained on a large corpus of text, these co-occurance statistics (an N-dimensional vector embedding) cause semantically similar words to appear near each-other in their resulting N-dimensional embedding space (e.g. "dog" and "cat" may appear nearby a region of other pet related words in the embedding space because the context words that surround both "dog" and "cat" in the training corpus are similar).